 Professional references are important to applicants since it provides companies with impromptu feedback about the applicant from other people.
 A professional reference is basically a recommendation or review given by someone that has worked with or knows the applicant in a business or job setting.
 People that can give trustworthy and legit professional references come from many different and unique backgrounds.

 When it comes to determining which person will give a really good reference, decide if the person making the recommendation is comfortable writing a positive recommendation for you.
-Some people will have certain biases, and choose people for recommendations based on their emotional connection or their strong, yet unchecked/unverified belief that that person is best to write that recommendation.
-This usually leads to disappointment on the applicant, since they obviously weren’t prepared for such an outcome.
+Some people will have certain biases and choose people based on their emotional connection or their strong, yet unchecked/unverified belief that the person is the best choice to write that recommendation.
+This usually leads to disappointment for the applicant.

 How can you avoid such a situation?
-Be prepared through doing “research” on prospective recommenders that you are considering asking for professional references.
-This “research” can come in many ways – we recommend using LinkedIn.
-Have a prospective reference write you a review of you on your LinkedIn profile while returning the favor.
-If you’re not sure or confident enough to contact them on LinkedIn, ask them directly through writing or through vocally, face-to-face, if they are confident they know you well enough to write a good, detailed reference.
+Be prepared by doing “research” on prospective recommenders that you are considering asking for professional references.
+This “research” can come in many ways: we recommend using LinkedIn.
+Have a prospective reference write a review of you on your LinkedIn profile while returning the favor.
+If you’re not sure or confident enough to contact them on LinkedIn, ask them directly through writing or through vocally, face-to-face if they are confident they know you well enough to write a good, detailed reference.

 The more information they have, the more detailed they can be when referencing you.
 This information can come in the form of an updated resume, detailing your most recent work whereabouts, and/or the description of the company and position that you are applying for.
 When they are prepared, they can become an applicant’s influential professional reference.

-An applicant should always keep the prospective professional reference updated consistently – have a sit-down with them, like a coffee meeting or casual meet-up, and discuss what you have been doing in the time period since you two last met or communicated.
-This informal meeting between the applicant and the prospective reference gives the reference more information about the applicant as a person in and out of the workforce, while providing the applicant with a decent idea whether they will be a solid advocate for him or her.
+An applicant should always keep the prospective professional reference updated consistently.
+Have a sit-down with them, like a coffee meeting or casual meet-up, and discuss what you have been doing in the time period since you two last met or communicated.
+This informal meeting between the applicant and the prospective reference gives the reference more information about the applicant as a person in and out of the workforce while providing the applicant with a decent idea of whether they will be a solid advocate for him or her.

 Lastly, professional references are technically doing you a favor when they influence companies’ perspectives of you when you’re applying through their review of you, so always thank them for their time and support!